Culiacán: After World War II

 From the late 1950s onward, Culiacán emerged as a major hub for drug trafficking to the United States.
-The completion of the Pan-American Highway and the regional airport in the 1960s accelerated the expansion of workable distribution infrastructure for the enterprising few families that would later come to dominate the international drug cartels along Mexico's Pacific Northwest.
+The completion of the Pan-American Highway and the regional airport in the 1960s accelerated the expansion of workable distribution infrastructure for the few enterprising families that would later come to dominate the international drug cartels along Mexico's Pacific Northwest.
 The Sinaloa Cartel made Culiacán its primary base.

-On 17 October 2019, after an ultimately unsuccessful attempt to arrest one of the cartel leaders, widespread gunfights broke out across the city, leading to multiple deaths, in what has been called the "Battle of Culiacán".
-One of Joaquín "El Chapo" Guzmán's relatives, Ovidio Guzmán, was arrested by police, but were forced to release him.
+On 17 October 2019, after an ultimately unsuccessful attempt to arrest one of the Sinaloa Cartel's leaders, widespread gunfights broke out across the city, leading to multiple deaths, in what has been called the "Battle of Culiacán".
+One of Joaquín "El Chapo" Guzmán's relatives, Ovidio Guzmán, was arrested, but the police were eventually forced to release him.

 Coat of arms

 Coat of arms of the city of Culiacán.

-The coat of arms of the municipality and the city of Culiacán in Sinaloa, Mexico, has various elements that represent the history of the municipality yesterday and today.
+The coat of arms for both the municipality and the city of Culiacán has various elements that represent their history.

-Rolando Arjona Amábilis was the artist behind the official coat of arms of the Municipality of Culiacán, which was made official through municipal decree number 13 May 26, 1960, and published in number 90 of the Official Newspaper of the State of Sinaloa on 30 July 1960.
+Rolando Arjona Amábilis designed the coat of arms, and on 26 May 1960, municipal decree number 13 made his design Culiacán's official coat of arms.
+It was published in number 90 of the Official Newspaper of the State of Sinaloa on 30 July 1960.
 Its shape is square with rounded corners ending in a point.
 The entire face of the shield is covered with a carmine color.
-In the center is a hieroglyph representing a hill with a human head inclined forward.
-This glyph alludes to Coltzin, "the crooked god", an authentic figure of Nahuatl mythology, who gave its name to the Nahuatlaca-Colhua tribe and, in turn, to the town of its residence, Colhuacán or Teocolhuacán.
+A hieroglyph sits in the middle representing a hill with a human head bowing forward.
+The glyph alludes to Coltzin, "the crooked god," a figure of Nahua mythology, who gave his name to the Nahuatlaca-Colhua tribe and to the town they lived in, Colhuacán or Teocolhuacán.

-Across the face of the shield, there are symbols of water referring to rivers.
-In the central part and towards the left side, a cross is followed by a path on which footprints can be observed that end in a small construction.
-These motifs symbolize the missionaries of San Miguel de Culiacán left for the North, and they are invoked as an obligatory tribute to the goodness and heroism of the missionaries.
+Across the front of the shield, blue lines represent rivers.
+A black cross sits in the middle-left, next to a path with footprints leading to a small structure in the top-right.
+These motifs symbolize the missionaries who ventured north from San Miguel de Culiacán and pay homage to their benevolence and heroism.

-On the carmine border, the word "Culiacán" can be read in its upper part, and in its lower part the word "Colhuacán", which corresponds to the true name of the place in the Nahuatl language.
-In the upper part of the shield, there is a hill with a germinating seed and the figure of a golden sun, alluding both to the tropical climate of this region and to the fundamentally agricultural effort of its inhabitants.
+The border bears the Spanish name "Culiacán" at the top and the Nahuatl name "Colhuacán" at the bottom.
+At the top of the shield is a hill with a germinating seed and a golden sun, alluding to the region's tropical climate and agricultural industry.